-Without an atlas, road signs, or GPS, more than 5,000 species of birds manage annual round-trip migrations.
+Without an atlas, road signs, or smartphone apps, more than 5,000 species of birds manage annual round-trip migrations.
 These journeys can be thousands of miles, with many birds often returning to the exact same nesting and wintering locations from year to year.
 But how do birds manage this amazing journey?
 Understanding how birds migrate can give birders even greater appreciation for the birds they see each season.

 Why Birds Migrate